Somer Valley FM: History

 Somer Valley FM is a local radio station that provides opportunities for businesses to raise awareness of products and services with a local customer base.
 The station is funded by a combination of advertising, sponsorship, grant funding, media training and commissioned programmes.

+The station continues to deliver skills based learning opportunities to young people and adults that empower locals with the skills and confidence to make radio, through its partnership with the charity Sound Vision CIO (charity no 1172980).
+This was launched in 2017 to amplify the training outcomes achieved by Somer Valley FM.

 In March 2011 the station were highly commended at The Chairman of Bath and North East Somerset Business Awards in the Not Profit category.

-In May 2011, the station had a breach recorded against its license by Ofcom after a request show asked listeners to pick songs even though it wasn't being broadcast live.
-Ofcom had received complaints from two listeners who had discovered that the Jukebox Hour on 28 February 2011 at 5pm had been recorded prior to broadcast but the presenter was still inviting listeners for song requests.
-The station offered its "unreserved" apologies that it "inadvertently may have misled the listener" and said that as a result of the incident it has tightened its procedures.

 In July 2011 Station Manager Dom Chambers was elected to the national council of the Community Media Association (CMA), which looks after the interests of community media nationally.

 In November 2011 Somer Valley FM were awarded Young Volunteer Team of the Year at The Chairman of Bath & North East Somerset Council's annual community awards.

 In November 2012 Somer Valley FM, along with Three Ways School in Bath, were Highly Commended in the Youth Team of the Year category at The Chairman of Bath & North East Somerset Council's annual Community Awards.

 In November 2013 the Radio Academy named Somer Valley FM as South West Station of the Year.

 In December 2013 Somer Valley FM manager, Dom Chambers was appointed Chair of the Community Media Association (CMA) serving for two years.
+Dom went on to serve a second term 2020-2023.

-In May 2017 The Somer Valley Education Trust CIO is registered with the Charity Commission (England & Wales).
-This recognises the benefits to individuals and society of communications and media training.
+In May 2017 The Somer Valley Education Trust CIO, known as Sound Vision is registered with the Charity Commission (England & Wales) (Charity number: 1172980).
+This was launched to build on the training outcomes established by the radio station.